oslokommune/okr-tracker/README.md

   sheets.key="<service account private key>"
 ```

-If you want to add automated backups and restore then you must set up environment variables for Firbase Functions:
+If you want to add automated backups and restore then you must set up environment variables for Firebase Functions:

 ```
 firebase functions:config:set storage.bucket="<bucket name>"
 ```